Hello my Foodie Friends!

-Christmas Eve is about getting together and having a good time.
-Meanwhile, back at my house, my Mom was cooking an Irish feast for my Dad of Roast turkey and stuffing, clove-studded baked ham, crispy goose fat potatoes, steamed Brussels sprouts, buttery sweet carrots, crispy parsnips, cranberry sauce, bread sauce and gravy.
+The holidays are about getting together and having a good time.
+Meanwhile back at my house my Mom was cooking an Irish feast for my Dad of Roast turkey and stuffing, clove-studded baked ham, crispy goose fat potatoes, steamed Brussels sprouts, buttery sweet carrots, crispy parsnips, cranberry sauce, bread sauce and gravy.
 It is about enjoying yourself and the people you are with.
 Cooking for the people you love is a gift in itself.
-Enjoy your holiday season and we would like to thank all of our Foodie Friends for sticking with us on the store’s latest move to 33 Railroad Place.
-We hope that 2018 brings many blessings, laughter, health, and happiness to you and your families.
-Remember my Foodie Friends; “Life Happens in the Kitchen.”
+Enjoy your holiday season.
+Stop by Compliments to the Chef; your Neighborhood Kitchen and Cutlery store located at 33 Railroad Place to help you with your holiday gifts and culinary needs.
+We hope that 2020 brings many blessings, laughter, health, and happiness to you and your families.
+Remember my Foodie Friends; “Life Happens in the Kitchen!”
+Happy Holidays to all of our Foodie Friends!